jinaga/jinaga_com/src/content/documents/00-replicator/00-replicator.md

 title: "Replicator"
 ---

+The Jinaga Replicator is the central infrastructure component of your network.
+It plays the role of:

+- Database
+- REST API
+- Message queue
+- WebSocket server

 The Jinaga Replicator is a single machine in a network.
 It stores and shares facts.
 To get started, create a Replicator of your very own on the [Jinaga Portal](https://app.jinaga.com/).